magpylib/magpylib/docs/_pages/0_documentation.rst

 Calculating the Magnetic Field
 ##############################

 To calculate the field, magpylib uses mostly analytical expressions that can be found in the literature.
 References, validity and discussion of these solutions can be found in the :ref:`physComp` section.
 In a nutshell, the fields of the dipole and the currents are exact.
-For the magnet classes the analytical solutions deal with homogeneous, fixed magnetizations.
+The analytical magnet solutions deal with homogeneous, fixed magnetizations.
 For hard ferromagnets with large coercive fields like Ferrite, Neodyme and SmCo the error is typically below 2%.

 There are two possibilities to calculate the magnetic field of a source object ``s``: